 Notes on mineral resources: 1.
-The mineral resources in this estimate were independently prepared, including estimation and classification, by BBA USA Inc., and are reported in accordance with CIM Definition Standards for Mineral Resources and Mineral Reserves (May 2014) and the CIM Estimation of Mineral Resources and Mineral Reserves Best Practice Guidelines (2019).
-2. Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-3. Mineral resources are reported in situ, inclusive of mineral reserves.
+The mineral resources in this estimate were independently prepared, including estimation and classification, by BBA USA Inc., and are reported in accordance with the definition for mineral resources in S-K 1300.
+2. Mineral resources that are not mineral reserves.
 4. The mineral resources for Santa Cruz, East Ridge, and Texaco deposit were completed using Datamine Studio RM software.
-5. The effective date of the mineral resources is June 2, 2025.
-6. Mineral resources constrained assuming underground mining methods for the Santa Cruz deposit is reported at a NSR cutoff of US\$32.00 for heap leach and US\$34.00 for concentrator; Texaco deposit is reported at a NSR cutoff of US\$32.00 for heap leach and US\$34.00 for concentrator; Texaco deposit is reported at a NSR cutoff of US\$40.00 for longhole stoping and US\$50.00 for drift and fill.
-The cutoff reflects the total operating costs to define reasonable prospects for eventual economic extraction by conventional underground mining methods.
-Material from within mineable shape-optimized wireframes has been included in the mineral resource.
-Underground mineable shapes optimization parameters include a long-term copper price of US\$4.00/b, gold price of US\$4.00/oz.
-Process of US\$2.40/oz.
-Process of US\$2.63 per processed tonne; direct mining deneral and administration costs of US\$2.63 per processed tonne, olicy\$4.00 for concentrator are 0% for acid soluble copper, 83% for cyanide soluble copper, 22% for residual copper, 00% for residual copper, 90% for silver.
-Recoveries for heap leach of 96% for acid soluble copper, 28% for cyanide soluble copper, 28% for gold and 0% for silver.
+5. The mineral resources are current at June 23, 2025.
+6. Mineral resources constrained assuming underground mining methods for the Santa Cruz deposit are reported at an NSR cutoff of US\$32.00 for heap leach and US\$34.00 for concentrator; and East Ridge deposit is reported at a NSR cutoff of US\$32.00 for drift and fill.
+The cutoff reflects the total operating costs to define reasonable prospects for economic extraction by conventional underground mining methods.
+Material from within mineable shape-optimized wireframes has been included in the mineral resources underground mining methods contex (leach, long hole or drift and fill), mining gueral and duministration costs of US\$1.00 to US\$4.00.00 per processed tonne; direct mining costs between US\$21.00 to US\$4.00.00 per processed tonne, and mining methods costs (leach, long hole or drift and fill), mining gueral and diministration costs of US\$2.63 per processed tonne, onsite processing costs between US\$31.63 to US\$4.00 % for splate processed tonne, and mining recoveries for economic soft using metal resources are estimated using metal using metal using metal using metal lungical recoveries for heap leach of 96% for acid soluble copper, 90% for residual copper, 59% for gold, and 69% for silver.
 8. Density was applied using weighted averages by deposit subdomain.
-9. Rounding as required by reporting guide
+9. Rounding as required by reporting guidelines may result in apparent summation differences between tonnes, grade, and contained metal content.